simonswu23/Scripts/README.md

   - Misty Terrain
     - grants fairy types a x1.5 special defense boost
+    - TODO: change this to grounded Fairy types only

   - Frostbite
     - halves special attack of afflicted pokemon